-UCS has received approval of its Access Agreement by the Office for Fair Access (OFFA).
-This confirms that UCS's tuition fees for UK and European Union full-time undergraduates for 2012 entry will be £7,500 for Foundation degrees and £8,000 for Bachelor degrees.
-Alongside this, UCS will spend approximately £2m on additional access and retention measures by 2015, including a package of financial support such as fee waivers, and non-financial measures such as outreach activity, student retention measures and careers and employability advice.
+UCS has received approval for its 2013/14 Access Agreement from the Office for Fair Access (OFFA).
+This confirms that UCS's tuition fees for UK and European Union full-time undergraduates will remain unchanged for 2013 entry: £7,500 for Foundation degrees and £8,000 for Bachelor degrees.
+In 2013/14 UCS plans to spend approximately £2.8m on access and retention measures (2012/13: £2.0m), including a package of financial support such as fee waivers and bursaries, and continues to undertake non-financial measures such as outreach activity, student retention measures and careers and employability advice.